nanvel/blog/2016/06/es-notes.md

 There are two DSLs:

 - query DSL (asks: how well does this document match?)
-- filter DSL (yes or no for document, uses only with exact values)
+- filter DSL (yes or no for document, uses only with exact values, do not calculate relevance)

 Filter examples: